skymach97/shouryamundra/README.md

 ### Hi there 👋

-I am Shourya Mundra from Delhi, India who is a Noob, Open Source and V Contributor, DevOps enthusiastic, Ex Pokemon Gba Rom Hacker and Pixel Artist, loves Anime and Manga, always learning new things, ready for discussions and making new projects, write blogs on Dev.to etc.
+I am Shourya Mundra from Delhi, India who is a Full MERN stack developer , Open Source and V Contributor, DevOps enthusiastic, loves Animation, always learning new things, ready for discussions and making new projects, write blogs on Dev.to etc.

 - 😄 Pronouns: He/him